 When it comes to air travel, you are not permitted to bring your ESA onto an airplane with you.
 The Air Carrier Access Act used to require airlines to make accommodations for these animals, but the Act has since changed.
 Now, only service dogs are allowed on airplanes.

 If your ESA is small enough, though, some airlines may allow you to bring it with you as a carry-on that you stow under your seat.
-Your pet and its carrier will have to meet the dimensions outlined by the airline and you will be charged a carry-on fee.
+Your pet and its carrier will have to meet the dimensions outlined by the airline, and you may be charged a carry-on fee.

 How Can I Get an ESA Letter in Texas?